marklogic/flux/docs/export/export-rows.md

 You must also specify connection information for the MarkLogic database you wish to query.
 Please see the [guide on common options](../common-options.md) for instructions on doing so.

-The `--batchSize` and `--partitions` query are used to tune performance by controlling how many rows are retrieved in a single call to MarkLogic and how many requests are made in parallel.
+The `--batch-size` and `--partitions` query are used to tune performance by controlling how many rows are retrieved in a single call to MarkLogic and how many requests are made in parallel.
 It is recommended to first test your command without setting these options to see if the performance is acceptable.
 When you are ready to attempt to optimize the performance of your export command, please see the